This list of “100 Resources to Craft a Rich Homeschooled High School Experience” has been a true labor of love for me.

 *Bonus Idea – use Pinterest as a search tool to find more reviews and/or ways to use subject resources creatively!

 Would you like a printable copy of this list?

 Get a printable PDF of all 100 Resources to Craft a Rich Homeschooled High School Experience when you subscribe to the site.
-You'll also get access to "subscribers only" freebies, resources to help make your homeschool the best it can be, and weekly support and inspiration straight to your in-box!
+You’ll also get access to “subscribers only” freebies: valuable resources to help make your homeschool the best it can be!

 4 – High school Electives/the Arts

 74) Article – How to Spark Creativity with Homeschool Art Lessons

 75) Nutrition – These activities are presented for classroom use, but could easily be adapted to home/family/co-op use.

 76) This page on Speech Techniques would be great to pop into PrintWhatYouLike (see #18) and hand out as a reference either as part of a Speech class, or when your student needs to make a public presentation in any situation.